docljn/ljnoble_pda/i_and_t/javascript_calculator/Calculation testing.md

 The code provided has a calculator object with functions to add, subtract, divide, and multiple given numbers to a previous total.
 This allows the user to chain multiple operations one after the other, and then ask for the total.

-This is integrated into an HTML page that gives a 'calculator layout' of buttons which operate the functionality of the JavaScript.
+This is integrated into an HTML page that gives a "calculator layout" of buttons which operate the functionality of the JavaScript.

 The calculator object has properties to keep track of calculations as it performs them.